World Wrestling All-Stars: History

-First Tour and the Inception PPV
+First tour and the Inception PPV

 The WWA held its first tour in October 2001, covering dates across Australia.
 During this time the Road Dogg defeated Jeff Jarrett to become the first WWA World Champion.
-However, the title was then vacated to allow for it to be competed for during a title tournament at their first PPV, the Inception.
+However, the title was then vacated to allow for it to be competed for during a title tournament at their first PPV, Inception.
 This tournament involved 4 quarterfinals matches (one of which was a battle royal), 2 semi-finals and a final held inside a steel cage.

 This debut PPV was held inside a full-sized arena in Sydney and production values were of a decent standard.
 However, the event was universally panned by the critics for being short at 2 hours overall and various matches being too short to be able to run to their full potential.
 The use of 2000 era WCW style comic story lines also did little to endear themselves to the viewing public as a serious alternative to the WWF.

-Some such comic storylines involved Australian kids TV performers, The Fruits in suits (who were a parody of The Bananas in Pyjamas), interfering in matches and former WCW joke team Lenny Lane and Lodi being allowed to compete in the semi-final after an injury forced Juventud Guerrera to withdraw.
+Some such comic storylines involved Australian kids TV performers, The Fruits in Suits (who were a parody of The Bananas in Pyjamas), interfering in matches and former WCW joke team Lenny Lane and Lodi being allowed to compete in the semi-final after an injury forced Juventud Guerrera to withdraw.
 The final of the title tournament saw the Road Dogg face Jeff Jarrett.
 Commissioner Bret Hart was at ringside for the match and interfered on a number of occasions to prevent anyone winning the match using his sharpshooter move.
 In the end Jarrett won the match with his trademark guitar shot and became the champion.

-UK and Ireland Tour
+UK and Ireland tour

 Next the WWA toured the UK and Ireland in December 2001.
 This tour largely included the same line up as the Inception PPV tour.
 Additions to the card were former WCW World Heavyweight Champion Scott Steiner and former WWF tag team competitor Brian Christopher.
 Although the events drew several thousand fans at times the WWA failed to consistently draw large crowds.
 The main event on this tour was usually Jeff Jarrett versus Road Dogg versus Scott Steiner for the title in a three-way dance.
 Jarrett successfully defended his title each time.